What if, in one moment, everything you knew about your life changed forever?

 Jenny must swim a sea of red tape just to get the police involved in a search with no clues and no witnesses.
 When no one believes he can be found and brought home alive, Jenny has faith and refuses to give up.

 As her life begins to fly out of control, Jenny meets her childhood crush, British actor, Karsen Langford, at the musical theater where she volunteers.
 Though innocent of any wrong-doing, Jenny will face judgment and scorn, all while desperately searching for the husband she loves.

 The Ouderkirk House

-In the wake of Hurricane Katrina, lies a devastated landscape and people along the Gulf coast.
+In the wake of Hurricane Katrina lies a devastated landscape and people along the Gulf coast.
 Now, as rebuilding has begun in New Orleans, a death rocks the city.
 A Pulitzer Prize winning journalist is found shot in his home, an apparent suicide.

 The first anniversary of Katrina's landfall is fast approaching.
-Just when it seems the entire parish will blow up in violence, McKenna gets pulled into the case of five missing children.
+Just when it seems the entire parish will blow up in violence, McGuire gets pulled into the case of five missing children.
 When two of them turn up in unmarked graves, New Orleans residents demand answers.
 Is there a child killer walking the streets?
-What's their connection to the journalist?
+What's their connection to the dead journalist?